hadrian-reppas/tml/README.md

 To simulate some of the Turing machines described in the book, I created `tml`.
 (I was going to call it Hadrian's Turing Machine Language and use `.html` file extension but that confuses text editors.)
-I designed the language to share most of syntax Turing uses in his paper.
+I designed the language to share most of the syntax Turing uses in his paper.

 ## Examples